 Kendra joined Watsi on December 20th, 2015.
 Seven years ago, Kendra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kendra's most recent donation traveled 8,600 miles to support Lu, a 63-year-old Burmese refugee from Thailand, to fund cataract surgery.
+Kendra's most recent donation traveled 8,500 miles to support Mohamed, an outgoing kid from Kenya, to fund clubfoot repair surgery.

 Kendra has funded healthcare for 93 patients in 10 countries.